-The Supreme Court’s unanimous decision in Packingham v.
-North Carolina established that access to social media platforms is a protected First Amendment right, creating the foundational constitutional framework for digital speech protections in the modern era.
+The Supreme Court’s 8-0 decision in Packingham v.
+North Carolina (Justice Gorsuch did not participate) established that access to social media platforms is a protected First Amendment right, creating a constitutional framework for evaluating government restrictions on social media access.

 Case Origins: In 2008, North Carolina enacted a statute making it a felony for registered sex offenders to access commercial social networking websites where minors could become members or create profiles.
 The law applied broadly to all registered sex offenders regardless of their specific crimes or threat levels.